 To incentivize the time and effort invested in the revision of existing courses and development of new courses, iSEE is offering two levels of stipend to faculty and instructor participants in the program:

-- $2,000 to those creating new courses with a sustainability focus, with an expectation that this course will be taught no later than the Fall 2021 semester.
+- $2,000 to those creating new courses with a sustainability focus, with an expectation that this course will be taught no later than the Spring 2022 semester.

-Funds will be provided after provision of final syllabus and start of instruction.
+Funds will be awarded after provision of final syllabus and start of instruction.

 By applying for this opportunity, selected Fellows agree to: